MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 ```

 ### -AccountDisabled
-This parameter is functional only in the cloud-based service.
+This parameter is available or functional only in the cloud-based service.

 The AccountDisabled parameter specifies whether to disable the account that's associated with the mailbox.
 Valid values are: